 In this case, the niobium content is to be varied from 0 to 1 wt.% for the stepped calculations.
-Proceed as before, by calculating an equilibrium at 1550°C and searching for the BCC_A2 phase boundary.
+Proceed as before, by calculating an equilibrium at 1550°C and searching for the BCC\A2 phase boundary.
 For the stepped calculation, enter 0, 1 and 0.01 as the start, stop and interval values and under 'Boundary conditions', change the varying element to 'NB' and 'max.
 T-step' to '20'.

 The boundaries can be calculated with the same starting equilibrium temperatures as for the Fe-C diagram, because the basis composition used for calculating the equilibrium and finding a point on the boundary remains the same (0.1 wt.% C, 0.3 wt.% Nb).
 Search for and plot all the following boundaries:

-- Upper boundary of delta-ferrite (BCC_A2)
+- Upper boundary of delta-ferrite (BCC A2)

 - Lower boundary of liquid

-- Upper boundary of austenite (FCC_A1)
+- Upper boundary of austenite (FCC A1)

 - Lower boundary of delta-ferrite

-- Upper boundary of alpha-ferrite (BCC_A2)
+- Upper boundary of alpha-ferrite (BCC A2)

 - Lower boundary of austenite

 - Upper boundary of cementite (may need modification of maximum T-step to 100-200)

-The NbC (FCC_A1#01) boundary is slightly more complex in this example, so it will be considered in more detail.
-Firstly, calculate an equilibrium at 1000°C and search for the FCC_A1#01 phase boundary varying temperature.
-This is at 1434.69°C. Make a stepped calculation from 0 to 1 wt.% Nb with 0,001 step and max.
-T-step value of 2.
-The calculation starts as usual at the niobium content used to calculate the equilibrium (0.3 wt.%), and this is first increased up to the 'stop' value (1 wt.%, in this case) and then decreased to the 'start' value (0).
-It can be noted, however, that the calculation terminates at the 'cementite' line during decreasing the Nb content.
+The NbC (FCC\A1#01) boundary is slightly more complex in this example, so it will be considered in more detail.
+Firstly, calculate an equilibrium at 750°C and search for the FCC\A1#01 phase boundary varying niobium content.
+This is at 4.44e-5 wt.% Nb.
+Make a stepped calculation from 0 to 1 wt.% Nb as usual.
+Part-way through this calculation, the following message is displayed:

+The calculation starts at the niobium content used to calculate the equilibrium (0.3 wt.%), and this is first increased up to the 'stop' value (1 wt.%, in this case) and then decreased to the 'start' value (0).
+The message above implies that the calculation cannot proceed any further in the increasing-Nb direction.
+Click on 'Yes' to calculate the decreasing-Nb part of the boundary.
+It can be seen that the NbC curve terminates at the 'cementite' line.
+Also in the larger Nb content range, the curve is cut at a niobium content of around 0.57 wt.%.

 In order to find the phase boundary outside these limits, additional calculations must be performed.
-After locking the previous curve, calculate an equilibrium at 500°C and search for the FCC_A1#01 phase boundary at this temperature.
+Dealing with the NbC phase boundary below the 'cementite' line is quite straightforward.
+After locking the previous curve, calculate an equilibrium at 500°C and search for the FCC\A1#01 phase boundary at this temperature.
 Due to the steep boundary, it is recommended to set the calculation step to 0.001 and the max.
 T-step value to 200.
-Part-way through this calculation, the following message might appear:

-••• MatCalo ×

-▲ Continue in o ther direction?

-Yes No

-Just click on 'Yes' to continue the calculation.
+The final part of the NbC boundary (above the 'liquid' line) is plotted after setting the Nb content to 0.7 wt. %, calculating equilibrium for 1000°C and finding the phase boundary for this alloy composition (at 1466.78°C) - perform a step calculation with the step of 0.01 and max.
+T-step of 20.
 The finished diagram is shown below.